 3.2.1 Editing Delayed Commands

-While DCs can only be entered using the Steer Tab, they can be edited or deleted in the DC tab.
-First click the refresh icon to be sure the commands are all current.
-Then click on the command to be edited and it will show in blue highlight, select the edit button and a small window will open.
-The selection can then be manipulated and will become active after hitting the submit button.
+Click on the command to be edited7 and it will show in blue highlight, select the edit button and a small window will open.
+The selection can then be manipulated and will become active after hitting the Update button.